danielveldman/sheep_herding_game/README.md

 ## Advertisement

-Below is the German advertisement.
+Below is the advertisement in German and in English.

 #### Optimal control of sheep flocks